Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have been chosen as underdogs in 62 games this year and have walked away with the win 26 times (41.9%) in those games.
+- The Guardians have been victorious in 27, or 42.9%, of the 63 contests they have been chosen as underdogs in this season.

-- Cleveland has a record of 2-3 when it's set as an underdog of +150 or more by oddsmakers this season.
+- Cleveland is 23-31 this season when entering a game as the underdog by +100 or more on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Guardians have a 40% chance of pulling out a win.
+- The Guardians have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- Cleveland and its opponents have hit the over in 54 of its 132 games with a total this season.
+- Cleveland's games have gone over the total in 54 of its 133 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!